|Austen of Hall Place, baronets|

 Revision and acknowledgements

-This post was first published 12 March 2017 and updated 24 July and 26 December 2018 and 1 and 12 January 2019.
-I am grateful to Denise McIntosh for corrections and additions.
+This post was first published 12 March 2017 and was updated 24 July and 26 December 2018, 1 and 12 January 2019 and 5-7 August 2021.
+I am grateful to Patricia de Krafft Lewis and Denise McIntosh for corrections and additions.